NimbleUser/nams-api-docs/docs/api-reference/nams/public-apis/AccountsApi/AccountsApiContactRetriever.md

 `NamespaceAccessible`

-In charge of retrieving Contact data and returning the corresponding {@link ContactBase} wrappers.
+In charge of retrieving Contact data and returning the corresponding Contact wrappers.

 ---
 ### Methods